-Shares Purchase Agreement - No Subsidiaries No Real Property CO.SHARE.08
+Share Sale and Purchase Agreement (Sale by Individual(s)) - No Subsidiaries No Real Property

-This Shares Purchase Agreement - no Subsidiaries, no Real Property is one of a number of share sale agreements which deal with the sale of a company through the sale of shares:
+This Share Sale and Purchase Agreement (Sale by Individual(s)) - No Subsidiaries, No Real Property is one of a number of share sale agreements in this subfolder which deal with the sale of a company through the sale of shares.
+The first four agreements in the subfolder deal with a sale by a corporate entity; i.e where the seller is a company.
+The second four agreements relate to a sale by specific individual sellers.

 If you are not sure which share sale agreement is right for you, please consult the Share Sale Agreement Comparison Matrix.